Percapio/signINsignOUT/README.md

         element.Update('')
 ```

-The lines with the variable *element* in it are for clearing the input box of all written text.
+The lines written with the variable *element* are for clearing the input box of all inputted text.

 Within the *try* clause, add additional conditional statements to check if the number value is within the range you are checking for.
 ```